Search datasources

 Let’s take an example:

-Imagine you are creating an assistant whose goal is to expose HR documentation to your employees.
+Imagine you are creating an agent whose goal is to expose HR documentation to your employees.
 They can search for anything regarding their holidays (PTO), hiring policies, parental leave, etc. They already have access to your documentation (Confluence, Notion, etc.) but this information is lost somewhere in a sea of articles and a lot of them can't find it easily.
-The assistant will:
+The agent will:

 1. Understand the user question (e.g. "what should I prepare for a parental leave?") and search for the right articles and the right chunks inside of the articles that will actually have the answer.